lynnpepin/reso/README.md

 ## Things to be done:

+Despite all the tests and documentation, Reso is a proof-of-concept and there's a lot to be done before this could even be a little useful!

+Here are some neat ideas:

 **Transferrable compiled graphs:** Reso is really a graph computation model of a logical circuit, and images are a way to define that graph.
 I want to better decouple that model, and make this a repository a better reference implementation.

 Specifically, we consider pixels to represent logical "resels" which can also be represented textually, and regions of resels represent elements, which are represented internally as a graph implemented with Python dictionaries.
 But this graph isn't a standard, so a compiled graph can't be transferred between implementations.